Car Modification Rules Dubai 2026: Legal, RTA Approval, Fines

-Car modification in Dubai operates within a framework set by the Roads and Transport Authority (RTA) and UAE federal vehicle standards.
+Car modification Dubai rules follow a framework set by the RTA and UAE federal vehicle standards administered by the ESMA.
 Some modifications are straightforward and need no approval.
 Others require prior authorisation and a post-modification inspection.
 And some modifications are outright prohibited.

 Cosmetic paint changes are allowed.
 You can repaint your car any colour, including matte, satin, metallic, or multi-colour schemes.
 After repainting, you need to visit the RTA to update the vehicle colour on your registration card.
 This is a straightforward process that takes about an hour at a Tasjeel centre.
 There is no approval required before painting.